-Apple’s latest iPhone software, iOS 15, rolls out today.
-Here’s what you should know.
+Apple’s iOS 15 is available for iPhones and iPads.
+Here’s what you need to know.

 The most fun rip-off: Text selecting in photos

-You can now select text in an image in Photos, say a recipe on a bag of chocolate chips or the license plate of someone who hit your car.
+You can now select text in an image in Photos, say, a recipe on a bag of chocolate chips or the license plate of someone who hit your car.
 If it’s clear enough, you can tap and select any text in your photos and bring up options to copy, look up, translate and share.

 Yes, Google did this first.
 And yes, anyone who uses the Google Photos app on their iPhone can already do a similar version of this by tapping the Google Lens button under your image.
 Apple takes out that extra step and brings it to people who only use Photos.